clint77/lucky-three-flowers/README.md

 ### Thoughts

-This will also serve as my learning blog or notes of everything I am trying to learn and be better at as a junior developer.
-Right now I am interested in doing a lot of ruby and rails app.
+I am trying to learn and be better as a junior developer.
+Right now I am interested in doing a lot of projects using ruby.
 I will also include here a step by step guide on how I did this small project and all the difficulties I had encountered.

 ### Work in Progress